Swiss Student Insurance

 We'll help you find the health insurance you need for your university stay in Switzerland.

 The Swiss healthcare system is renowned for its exceptional quality and efficiency, consistently ranking among the best in the world.
-In Switzerland, medical care is very expensive, with a modern healthcare infrastructure and highly qualified professionals.
-However, this system is based on compulsory health insurance, where each resident must take out private insurance.
-If you’re planning to study in Switzerland for any length of time, you’ll need suitable international health insurance.
-This student medical cover is necessary to cover medical expenses during your stay in Switzerland!
+Medical care in Switzerland is very expensive, with a modern healthcare infrastructure and highly qualified professionals.
+However, this system is based on compulsory health insurance, where every resident must take out private insurance.
+If you are planning to study in Switzerland for any length of time, you will need suitable international health insurance.
+This student health insurance is necessary to cover medical expenses during your stay in Switzerland!

-Switzerland attracts a large number of foreign students thanks to the high quality of its higher education, which is recognized worldwide.
+Switzerland attracts a large number of foreign students thanks to the high quality of its world-renowned higher education.
 The country’s multilingualism offers learning opportunities in several major languages, enriching the educational experience.
-In 2022, around 55,000 foreign students will be enrolled at Swiss universities.
+In fact, in 2022, around 55,000 foreign students were enrolled at Swiss universities.
 These foreign students represented 31.4% of the total student population in Switzerland.
-Among doctoral students, this rate rose to 56%.
-Get a free quote for your international student insurance today!
+Among doctoral students, this figure rose to 56%.
+Get a free quote for your international student insurance now!

 Swiss Student Insurance Student Global